Need to talk? Call 1800 882 436.

 Australian Red Cross Lifeblood

-They’re there for Australia.
-Not just with donations, but through clinical excellence, commitment to education and ongoing investment in research and development.
-They’re a team of experts who deliver safe, high-quality products time and time again.
+Their clinical excellence, commitment to education and ongoing investment in research and development make them a team of experts who deliver safe, high-quality products time and time again.

 Lifeblood is a division of the Australian Red Cross Society and subscribe fully to its humanitarian principles.
 However, they’re separate from the humanitarian arm of the Red Cross and blood operations are funded by Australian governments, not monetary donations.